The newest scent from Irish beard balm is called Cigar.

-And there are cigars that many reviewers have smoked and reviewed and usually they all get different tasting notes or scents.
+And there are cigars that many reviewers have smoked and reviewed and they usually all get different tasting notes or scents.

 So when I got the feedback and read all the different smelling notes, I knew we actually blended a balm that is just like a cigar, complex.

-This is a strong smelling product!
+This is a strong-smelling product!
 This probably isn’t for the faint of heart.
 If you like strong cigars, you’ll probably like this product.